 As a child, you know exactly what you want to be when you grow up.
-Sure, at that time this changes every 1 or 2 weeks, but the point is, whether a doctor or a policeman, you know.
+Sure, at that time this changes every 1 or 2 weeks, but the point is, whether a doctor or a policeman, you know, this is why this story is the unusual journey of a swimming instructor.

 Just as children know what they want to become, I knew exactly what I didn’t want to do.
 Well, I certainly wasn’t going to be a swimming instructor.